1. About project

 git-as-svn uses Apache Log4j 2 for logging.

-Configuration file is located in /etc/git-as-svn/log4j2.xml
+Configuration file is located in /etc/git-as-svn/log4j2.xml.

 Please, refer to Log4j 2 documentation on this file format and available options.

-By default, all messages with INFO priority and higher are logged to /var/log/git-as-svn/git-as-svn.log
+By default, all messages with INFO priority and higher are logged to /var/log/git-as-svn/git-as-svn.log and rotated at startup and per each 10 MB.

-Also, all messages with ERROR priority and higher are logged to /var/log/git-as-svn/git-as-svn.error.log
+Also, all messages with ERROR priority and higher are logged to /var/log/git-as-svn/git-as-svn.error.log with same rotation policy.

 8.1.
 Loggers available in git-as-svn